avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-action-get.md

 ## Description

 Use this command to retrieve details about an Action from an Autoscaling Group by using its ID.
+You can wait for the Action to be in Successful state using `--wait-for-state` or `-W` option.

 Required values to run command: